Particular/docs.particular.net/nservicebus/upgrades/encryption-key-identifiers.md

  * correct length
  * correct character set (credit card should only contain numbers)

 Search in log files that indicate data validation issues.
-These could indicate that properties have been decrypted with an incorrect key.
+These could suggest that properties have been decrypted with an incorrect key.

 ## Recovering data